-Two-year-olds are beginning to develop language and is ready for verbal exchange and play.
+Two-year-olds are beginning to develop language and are ready for verbal exchange and play.
 They love music, stories, and conversation.
 Their physical development is the foundation for progress.
-They are increasing in size and strength that enables them to do more with less adult protection and guidance.
-Motor abilities progress from broad to more precise.
+They are increasing in size and strength which enables them to do more with less adult protection and guidance.
+Their motor abilities progress from broad to more precise.
 Two-year-olds can walk and run, and all their impulses tell them to use these skills.
 They don’t like to be confined and don’t yet recognize danger.
 Each day we provide safe and interesting opportunities for exploration and physical activity.

 Two-year-olds also use all five senses to investigate and evaluate their world.
 Their efforts to learn about their world involve the manipulation of raw materials rather than making representations.
 Therefore, our emphasis is on process, not product, so that we can encourage pride in their accomplishments.
-Other children are very interesting to two-year-olds; however, they have not learned how to play with other quite yet.
+Other children are very interesting to two-year-olds; however, they have not learned how to play with others quite yet.
 They love to play alongside of others in “parallel” play.
-At this stage possession is more important than sharing to the child.
-As the child approaches the three year old they play with other children more.
+At this stage, possession is more important than sharing to the child.
+As the child approaches three years old they begin to play with other children more.
 Two-year-olds are ready and enjoy playing alone for short periods of time.
 We provide materials, equipment, supervision, and nurturing to meet the needs of the two-year-old child in a safe, fun and interesting environment.

 Daily activities are planned around the following developmental needs with activities in two or more areas at once: